steven-mu12/karbon/README.md

 ## How is it made
 We used an STM32 Nucleo board, a carbon dioxide sensor, as well as a custom 3d-printed shell to build our product.
 It is designed with weather in mind - so that the Karbon network can survive the harsest of climates.
-We used MIT app inventor for the android application.
+The code for the hardware portion is written in C and parts assembler.
+We used MIT app inventor and Java for the android application.

 ## Revision History